-Mark Mittelberg is a bestselling author, speaker, outreach strategist, and the Executive Director of The Center for American Evangelism, in partnership with Houston Baptist University.
-He is the bestselling author of multiple books, including Becoming a Contagious Christian with Lee Strobel and Bill Hybels.
+Mark Mittelberg is a bestselling author, speaker, outreach strategist.
+He is the bestselling author of multiple books, including Becoming a Contagious Christian.
 All together, his published pieces have sold a combined total of nearly three million copies.
 Mark and his wife Heidi have two grown children, and live near Denver, Colorado.
 You can connect with him on twitter.

 Editor's note: Mark will be speaking with us for our IGNITE Tour in 2016 in Houston, San Antonio, Dallas, and Fort Worth, Texas.
 More details to come in coming weeks.